andresriancho/aws-backup/README.md

 The `aws_backup_selection` resource is used to match the resources for the `aws_backup_plan`.
 In this case the resources with `backup_policy` tag with value `daily_two_weeks` are selected and associated with the `plan_id`.

+## Customize notification emails

+Edit the `variables.tf` configuration to define the `to` and `from` email addresses to use by the Lambda function to send notifications.

+The `from` email address will require you to perform an [SES verification](https://docs.aws.amazon.com/en_pv/ses/latest/DeveloperGuide/verify-email-addresses.html).
+In other words, after applying these terraform configs you will have to go to the email inbox for the `from` email address and click on a verification link that will allow the Lambda function to send emails from this address.

 ## Installation